Previous dayFebruary 10, 2026Next day

 13.5 km---✓ ReviewedUSGS →

-On February 10, 2026, worldwide seismic activity registered a magnitude 2.2 earthquake 7 km WSW of Adjuntas, Puerto Rico at 21:14 UTC.
-This was a shallow crustal earthquake, focused at 13.5 km depth.
+This magnitude 2.2 event was detected 7 km WSW of Adjuntas, Puerto Rico on February 10, 2026, with origin time 21:14 UTC.
+The event originated approximately 13.5 km below the surface, classifying it as shallow crustal.
 Geolocation places the event at 18.143°N, -66.789°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-10